Eviction Defense Resources by County Southern California

 Tenant Eviction Defense serves tenants throughout Orange County, Los Angeles County, Riverside County, San Bernardino County, and San Diego County.
 Below you will find county specific information about the unlawful detainer process, courthouse locations, and resources available to tenants in each county.

-If you have received an Unlawful Detainer Summons in any of these counties call our office immediately at (657) 510-6534.
 Our staff is available Monday through Friday from 8:30 a.m. to 6:00 p.m. to discuss your situation and help you understand your rights and options.

 Orange County Eviction Defense Resources